Kontenty/ai-flashcards/.ai/api-plan.md

 - **Method**: `GET`
 - **Path**: `/api/stats/performance`
 - **Description**: Retrieves performance statistics for the user, including daily review stats for the current week.
+The statistics are derived from the `get_performance_stats` view, which provides total reviews and the percentage of correct answers.
 - **Response `200 OK`**:
   ```json
   {